 Typically, tree roots usually grow up to about 1.5 times the diameter of the crown.

 However, they can grow even further.
-This is especially when there is a need for moisture or nutrients.
+This is especially true when there is a need for moisture or nutrients.
 This, in addition to the presence of soil conditions that allow for easy growth, can lead to individual roots up to more than 4 times the diameter of the tree’s crown.

 Which trees have the deepest roots?